jeroanan/jeroanan.github.io/_posts/2014-03-22-TalentBuddy.markdown

 ---
 I've spent the last day or so exploring a coding challenge site that I've happened upon: <a href="http://www.talentbuddy.co" />Talentbuddy</a>.

 Talentbuddy consists of a bunch of categories, each containing five or six challenges, such as sorting a list of test results, or predicting the increase in visitors to a site over a given number of weeks.
 Solutions can be entered in a choice of fourteen languages, from C to Python to Clojure.
-Code is entered directly into an editor in the browser, which supports syntax highlighting, parenthesis matching and so on Pretty nicely.
+Code is entered directly into an editor in the browser, which supports syntax highlighting, parenthesis matching and so on pretty nicely.

 Once a solution has been entered it is checked.
 If it passes you get some experience points.
 If it doesn't you get the output, including compiler errors.
 One thing I quite like is that once I've passed a challenge in, say, Python, I can come back and do it in C and both solutions are saved.